ESuth/sem/use-cases/use-case-17.md

 GOAL IN CONTEXT

-	Generate a report based on countries of a continent, organised fomr largest population to smallest
+	Generate a report based on countries of a continent, organised from largest population to smallest

 SCOPE